tkhapchaev/tkhapchaev/README.md

 ### Hello there! 👋
-My name is Timur Khapchaev, now I am studying programming at ITMO University, Saint Petersburg.
+My name is Timur Khapchaev, now I am studying programming and software engineering at ITMO University, Saint Petersburg.
 [Here](https://github.com/tkhapchaev/ITMO-Programming) you can see all my works.